N

 Methodology & disclosure

-The rubric is built on evidence from peer-reviewed GEO research (Princeton KDD 2024, AutoGEO ICLR 2026), the 2024 Google Search API leak (14,014 ranking signals), and ongoing observation of what AI engines actually cite.
+The underlying rubric is built on evidence from peer-reviewed GEO research (Princeton KDD 2024, AutoGEO ICLR 2026), the 2024 Google Search API leak (14,014 ranking signals), and ongoing observation of what AI engines actually cite.
 Each factor is weighted by evidence quality, not opinion.

 Nick Tung (PMC-10960) compiled this report.
 Freemansland Consultancy is the publisher.
-This report is educational — it does not constitute a guarantee of AI citation outcomes, which depend on off-page authority signals outside any consultant's full control.
+This report is educational.
+It does not constitute a guarantee of AI citation outcomes, which depend on off-page authority signals outside any consultant's full control.

 Frequently asked questions